Kong/insomnia-docs/docs/insomnia/pre-request-script.md

 ### Update Active Request Body

-Of course, the pre-request script also provides a way to modify the active request’s body.
+Of course, the pre-request script also provides a way to modify the active request's body.
 Currently it supports several modes:

 - `raw`
 - `file`
 - `formdata`